Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for their constructive suggestions that helped to improve the manuscript.
 This work is dedicated to Prof. Jayant Vishnu Narlikar (1938-2025), who first inspired many of us as children to learn about astronomy through his iconic TV series \textquotedblleft Brahmand-The Universe\textquotedblright.
 This research has made use of NASA's Astrophysics Data System.
 ADC acknowledges support from ARIES through post-doctoral fellowship.